-The Knights of Columbus 8600 Annual Chili Cook-Off will take place Tuesday February 19, 2019
+The Knights of Columbus 8600 Annual Chili Cook-Offs are on HOLD.

 So what is Chili or Chili Con Carne?
 Chili or Chili Con Carne is a spicy Texan dish, originally designed as trail meal for cowboys, made of chopped/ground meat seasoned with chilies or chili powder.
 Beans were added to stretch the number of servings.
 The two types of traditional chilies are the Red Chili and Chili Verde.

 - Traditional Red Chili, as defined by the International Chili Society, contains any kind of meat or combination of meats, cooked with red chili peppers, various spices and other ingredients.
 PASTA is strictly forbidden in the pasta.